Fill out corporate tax forms

 Form Comparison

-Belastingdienst VPB 075 – Verzoek fiscale eenheid Vennootschapsbelasting (Deel A – Gegevens moedermaatschappij) Apply for fiscal unity status for Dutch corporate income tax purposes.
-The designated parent company of a Dutch corporate group structure.
-RSIN, legal form, residency details, and specific fiscal status declarations.
-Article 15 of the Dutch Corporate Income Tax Act 1969.
+Belastingdienst VPB 075 – Verzoek fiscale eenheid Vennootschapsbelasting (Deel A – Gegevens moedermaatschappij) Request fiscal unity for Dutch corporate income tax Parent company (moedermaatschappij) filing in the Netherlands When forming a fiscal unity group under Dutch Vpb law

 Tips for corporate tax forms